 Legal Term "Notice of Medicare Non-Coverage."
 It tells you how you can request a "fast-track appeal."
-Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.
+Requesting a fast-track appeal is a formal logal way to request a change to our coverage decision about formal, legal way to request a change to our coverage decision about when to stop your care.

-- 1.You receive a notice in writing at least two days before our plan is going to stop covering your care.
-The notice tells you: - The date when we will stop covering the care for you. - How to request a "fast track appeal" to request us to keep covering your care for a longer period of time. - 2.You, or someone who is acting on your behalf, will be asked to sign the written notice to show that you received it.
+1.You receive a notice in writing at least two days before our plan is going to stop covering your care.
+The notice tells you:

+- The date when we will stop covering the care for you. - How to request a "fast track appeal" to request us to keep covering your care for a longer period of time. - 2.You, or someone who is acting on your behalf, will be asked to sign the written notice to show that you received it.
 Signing the notice shows only that you have received the information about when your coverage will stop.
 Signing it does not mean you agree with the plan's decision to stop care.